georgesalomon/umarket2/README.md

   single queue to review potential scams.
 - **Student profiles:** Sellers manage a public profile, including avatars stored in a Supabase Storage bucket and short bios shared on listing detail pages.
+- **Full mobile support:** dynamic UI shrinks into a Hamburger menu when too narrow.
+Keeps page clean and readable.

 ## On-site payment confirmations